The Seventh Moonrise Most Profound - Part 1

-In which two peculiar rogues arrive in the holy city of Svevavevrum.
+In which two peculiar rogues attempt a heist in the holy city of Svevavevrum.

 If you prefer to read the complete story as either an epub or mobi, simply click the image or button below: